dvla/dvla.github.io/README.md

 ## Content Guidelines

-Post content must not include:

-- identifiers for production infrastructure e.g. IP addresses, network ranges, cloud provider IDs etc
-- data relating to real customers or staff members
+Post content must have a strong technical focus with other engineers being the primary audience.
+There are other communication channels for non-technical content and delivery or service updates such as [dvladigital.blog.gov.uk](https://dvladigital.blog.gov.uk/).

 ### Content Guidelines - Security